MaximoRdz/PYTHON-DATABASE-GUI/README.md

 - ✅ Compartmentalize everything in classes to allow cross functionality among frames.
 - ✅ Self executing file for windows.
 - ✅ Automatically fill the old expense info when updating it (PopWindow).
+- ✅ Increase the collector list if it is one not previously used.
 - ✅ README app instructions.
 - ⬜ Pretiffy text entries.
 - ⬜ Check if the selected expense index is real.
 If not raise error window.